TicTecOfficial/FarPlaneTerrarium/README.md

 An attempt to continue and optimize the exprimental/fp2 branch made by Gegy.

 ![Mount Everest](https://i.imgur.com/vDsopTZ.png)
+Mount Everest in its current state.
+It should work for most if not every other location teleported to.

 ## Usage
 Terrarium implements a new world type for this generation.
 The generation can be customized through a GUI, to adjust settings such as scale or what should generate.